ShizraBurney/Time-series-Forecasting-System/README.md

 Usage

+Prerequisites

+Python (3.x recommended)
+Flask
+SQLite
+HTML/CSS/JavaScript knowledge for frontend customization

+Installation

 To run the system locally, follow these steps:

 1. Clone the repository.
-2. Install required dependencies (requirements.txt).
+2. Install Dependencies: Install all missing dependencies using pip.
 3. Open VS code
 4. Run the Flask application (app.py) on Terminal.
 5. Access the system through a web browser.